EdwardDixon/snake/README.md

 [![snake activation function gets wriggly for higher a](http://img.youtube.com/vi/5g7-8mtywuk/0.jpg)](http://www.youtube.com/watch?v=5g7-8mtywuk "Snake Activation")

 ## Installation
+Two methods:
+- Using **pip**, `pip install torch-snake`
-From the main repo folder, run `python setup.py install`
+- To install from source, first clone this repository.
+Then, from the main repo folder, run `python setup.py install`

 ## Usage
 Fairly easy really `from snake.activations import Snake`.
 The `Snake` constructor [(code here)](snake/activations.py) has an optional **learnable** parameter alpha which defaults to 1.
 The authors of the paper find values between 5 and 50 work quite well for "known-periodic" data, while for better results with non-periodic data, you should choose a small value like 0.2.
 The constructor also takes an `alpha_learnable` parameter which defaults to `True`, so that you can disable "learnability" if your experiments so require.